A guide to property buying

 Most estate agents will recommend a notary (solicitor/lawyer) who will act on behalf of both the vendor and buyer.
 The notary will prepare all the paper work and check things like land registry.
 You will be given a date for signing all paperwork agreed by the bank and the notary.
 Take the day off work!

-In addition to life assurance, you’ll be responsible for buildings and contents insurance from the day the house switches to your name, even if you’re not living in it.
+In addition to life assurance, you’ll be responsible for buildings and contents insurance (this will cover things like the kitchen) from the day the house switches to your name, even if you’re not living in it.
 You can find a list of insurance companies here.
 For more information read our article on insurance in Luxembourg.

 Exchange of contracts